xenking/xlsx/README.md

 - All existing tests are passing.
 - There are tests in the test suite that cover the changes you're making.
 - You have added documentation strings (in English) to (at least) the public functions you've added or modified.
-- Your use of, or creation of, XML is compliant with [[http://www.ecma-international.org/publications/standards/Ecma-376.htm][part 1 of the 4th edition of the ECMA-376 Standard for Office Open XML]].
+- Your use of, or creation of, XML is compliant with [part 1 of the 4th edition of the ECMA-376 Standard for Office Open XML](http://www.ecma-international.org/publications/standards/Ecma-376.htm).

 Eat a peach - Geoff